heiner/heiner.github.com/_posts/2020-02-19-linear-regression.markdown

 ---

 <small>[Edit 14 May 2020: Thanks to Marcus Waurick for pointing out $$A$$
-needs to be closed for Lemmas 1 and 2 to be true in general.
+needs to have close range for Lemmas 1 and 2 to be true in general.
 Unfortunately, there seems no easy way of doing linear regression in general Hilbert spaces (no equivalent of $$\1$$, although the idea of using weighted $$L_2$$ spaces and writing a